System Model

 - Verifier — Validates the chain before allowing service or settlement

-- Settlement rail — Executes the actual payment
+- Settlement rail — Executes the actual payment (XRPL in v1.0)

 Each step produces verifiable artifacts.
 The verifier can independently validate the full chain without trusting any single party.